Laura Richards, MA

 Critically Acclaimed Writer

-An experienced journalist for over 15 years, Laura focuses on writing personal essays and reported pieces on a wide range of topics including parenting, lifestyle, health, and evergreen content.
+An experienced journalist for over fifteen years, Laura focuses on writing personal essays and reported pieces on a wide range of topics including parenting, lifestyle, health, and evergreen content.
 Some of the many publications she’s written for include The New York Times, The Washington Post, The Boston Globe Magazine, Redbook, House Beautiful, Woman’s Day, Martha Stewart Living, Reader’s Digest, and U.S. News & World Report, among many others.
 Laura was born and raised in the Boston area and has chosen to raise her family here.
-She lives west of Boston with her husband and four sons including a set of identical twins.
+She lives west of Boston with her husband and four sons, including a set of identical twins.

 As a Story Terrace writer, Laura interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.